-Energy Saving Trust’s International Collaboration team have been co-ordinating the Digi-Label project – a European project to improve consumer understanding of energy labels - for the past three years.
+Energy Saving Trust’s international collaboration team has been co-ordinating the Digi-Label project – a European project to improve consumer understanding of energy labels – for the past three years.
 As the project draws to a close, they’ve released a snapshot of some of the early findings from their work.

 The Digi-Label project came about because of confusion around what energy appliance labels mean.
 In 2020, new re-scaled energy labels will come into use, which should provide clearer information for people wanting to buy a new energy-efficient washing machine, dishwasher or other appliance.
 In the interim, the Digi-Label project team worked tirelessly to create a web tool to present the information to consumers in more digestible format – in the form of PocketWatt.